Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Like a child, he truly believes Christine will be content to marry him and live in the sewer, even though she doesn't know the first thing about him and he is basically a stranger.
 Meanwhile, he has watched her from the shadows like the creep-stalker he is for ten years and knows everything about her, enough to manipulate her emotionally into dropping her knickers.

 Raoul arrives to save the day again, and the Phantom threatens to kill Raoul if Christine doesn't choose him.
 This is the Phantom at his most selfish.
-He would keep Christine against her will and kill her lover, destroying her and crushing her spirit for the sake of his own happiness.
+He would keep Christine against her will and kill her lover, crushing her spirit for the sake of his own happiness.

 A fed up Christine rightfully calls the Phantom out, stating that he deceived her, killed people, and used her for his own lustful ends.
-Eventually, she realizes what a broken man he is, and in a moment of misplaced pity, kisses him and says that she will stay with him.
+Eventually, she realizes what a broken man he is, and in a moment of compassion, kisses him and says that she will stay with him.

 The Phantom, through a Magic Kiss, finally realizes what a bastard he is and that true love isn't selfish.
 He realizes that if he truly loves Christine, he will let her be happy.
 He will let her go.